Now that your new feline friend has a name as special as them, it’s time to help them settle in.

 While a variety of litter trays are available, make sure to choose one with plenty of space and depth for your cat to dig and cover their number twos.

 If your kitten seems to avoid their tray, it could be because they don’t like the type of litter you’ve chosen.
 Cats are fussy creatures!
-We use unscented and recycled wood pellets, which can be found at our RSPCA PetVille store at Hillcrest (but just be aware that some cats prefer clumpy or clay litter).
+We use unscented and recycled wood pellets, which can be found at our RSPCA PetVille store (but just be aware that some cats prefer clumpy or clay litter).
 As a bonus, this litter can be thrown directly into your council green bin, providing a win for the environment.

 Ideally, remove your kitty’s business from the tray daily and replace the litter at least once a week.
 If you allow the tray to become dirty, don’t be surprised if your furry one starts using the floor instead!